 - Annual wealth taxes

 - Business licence and other trade taxes

-- Capital taxes34
+- Capital taxes47

 - Capital transfer taxes

 - Commodity or consumption taxes

 - Company duties

 - Customs and excise duties

 - Diamond export levies

 - Environmental taxes such as a greenhouse gas tax, carbon tax or international oil pollution compensation fund contributions levy

 - Estate and inheritance taxes

-- Franking credits35
+- Franking credits48

 - Gift or donation taxes

 - Import and export duties

 - Mineral export levies

-34 Capital taxes include, for example, taxes levied at irregular and infrequent intervals on the values of the assets or net worth owned by institutional units or on the values of assets transferred between institutional units as a result of legacies, gifts inter vivos or other transfers.

-35 For example, in Australia dividends paid to shareholders by Australian resident companies are taxed under a system known as imputation.
-The tax paid by the company is allocated to shareholders by franking credits attached to the dividends they receive.
-Detailed information is available at www.ato.gov.au [Accessed 24 June 2020].

 - Net worth taxes

 - Property or real estate taxes

 - Purchase tax, similar taxes and employers' contributions collected for the financing of a social insurance scheme

 - Registration duties

 - Resource royalties

+47 Capital taxes include, for example, taxes levied at irregular and infrequent intervals on the values of the assets or net worth owned by institutional units or on the values of assets transferred between institutional units as a result of legacies, gifts inter vivos or other transfers.

+48 For example, in Australia dividends paid to shareholders by Australian resident companies are taxed under a system known as imputation.
+The tax paid by the company is allocated to shareholders by franking credits attached to the dividends they receive.

 - Sales tax

 - Skills development levies and unemployment insurance fund contributions

 - Stamp duties or security transfer taxes

 - Transfer duties

 - Value-added tax